mighty-gerbils/gerbil-poo/doc/triezip.md

 ...
 Basically, most actual uses of a trie for which performance actually matters.

+### Actual Speed-up

-A simple benchmark with our code shows a 5x speedup for batches of 1000 to 100000 operations on an initially singleton trie of depth 27 vs not using zippers on an otherwise identical code base.
+A simple benchmark with our code shows a 5x to 10x speedup for batches of 1000 to 1000000 operations on an initially singleton trie of depth 27 vs not using zippers on an otherwise identical code base.

+Actually, with our optimized representation using Skip nodes, the actual number of nodes matters more than the total depth, and with an average of `4` amortized node traversals per zipper operation versus `2 log2 N` node traversals without zipper, with `log2 1000≅10` and `log2 1000000≅20`, we could have predicted the speedup as a factor `½ log2 N`, or 5x to 10x indeed.
+On an actual depth 27 trie, we thus predict the speedup would be more like 13x.

+### Conclusion

-This technique can be extremely useful to blockchains, in which tries are an essential data structure.
+This technique can be extremely useful to blockchains, in which tries are an essential data structure, but really to any setting where trees are used, whether balanced or not, pure or not, persistent or not, merkleized or not, Btrees, Patricia trees, etc.

-We at Mutual Knowledge Systems will gladly consult with your blockchain to implement this technique correctly.
+We at Mutual Knowledge Systems will gladly consult with your company, where in the blockchain space or not, to implement this technique correctly, or other techniques involving better data structures and better programming practices for your business.